 At one point he amassed a winning streak of 100 wins mostly via submissions.

 He was promoted to a BJJ Purple Belt at the age of 16 and recently he’s promoted to BJJ Brown Belt at the age of 17.
+As of July 11, Mica Galvao is a BJJ Black Belt.
+You can read about his Black Belt promotion in the text below.

 Recently he also had a challenge match where he submitted a very tough Black Belt in Gustavo Telus in 55 seconds.